A Fast Algorithm for the Finite Expression Method in Learning Dynamics on Complex Networks: Introduction

 \subsection{Our contributions}

 To tackle the problems seen in previous methods, we propose the finite expression method (FEX) that represents dynamics on network data by binary trees, whose nodes are mathematical operators (e.g., sin, cos, exp, etc).
 FEX selects the operator of each node via combinatorial optimization (CO) by a novel reinforcement learning (RL) approach.
-In particular, our method has major characteristics.
-(1) Compared to the widely used SINDy approach and its variants, FEX does not require a large library of candidate functions.
+In particular, our method has the following advantages: (1) Compared to the widely used SINDy approach and its variants, FEX does not require a large library of candidate functions.
 In contrast, thanks to the binary tree representation, FEX can produce complicated composition of functions with a few simple mathematical operators provided by the user.
+In addition, unlike SINDy, FEX directly estimates the time derivatives from time series data without direct access to the derivatives.
+This is a more challenging task due to the difficulty of estimating derivatives from noisy time series data.
 (2) Our model employs a RL approach to perform operator selection in a data-driven manner (discussed in Section~\ref{sec:methods}).
 This design has been demonstrated to promote the expressiveness of our method of identifying network dynamics.
-(3) To mitigate the intensive computational burden when calculating the pair-wise interaction dynamics on network data, we employ RBM~\cite{jin2020random} to accelerate the computation while keeping a reasonable accuracy.
+(3) To mitigate the intensive computational burden when calculating the pair-wise interaction dynamics on network data, we utilize a stochastic algorithm to accelerate the computation while keeping a reasonable accuracy.
 Throughout this work, we demonstrate the advantage of our method by applying it to several synthetic complex network data to extract governing equations.
 An overview figure of FEX to infer physical laws on network data is provided in Fig.~\ref{fig:overview}.